 September also marks the end of the Proms season, and there are events held across the country as the UK joins in.
-Grab your chairs, pack some snacks, wear your red, white and blue and join in at Plymouth, Alresford, Radcliffe and, slightly further afield, Glasgow, on 9 September for a fantastic evening of music in an overwhelmingly cheerful British atmosphere.
-If you are looking for something even more magical, try Proms at the magnificent outdoor Minack theatre in Penzance on 30 September; drive there from our Deerpark location.
+Grab your chairs, pack some snacks, and enjoy a fantastic evening of music in an overwhelmingly cheerful British atmosphere.

 Something a little quieter...

 If you are looking for something a little quieter near the Forest of Dean, Herefordshire Art Week could be the place for you.
-Explore the art trail from 9-17 September – with almost 300 artists taking part, you’ll surely find something to catch your eye.
-For a festival of a different nature, try the Festival of Food and Drink at Clumber Park in Nottinghamshire, on 16-17 September near our Sherwood Forest location.
+Explore the art trail from 7-15 September, you’ll surely find something to catch your eye.
+For a festival of a different nature, try the Festival of Food and Drink at Clumber Park in Nottinghamshire, on 14-15 September near our Sherwood Forest location.

 The Southampton Boat Show

-Bright sunshine and a fresh sea air – that’s all you need to enjoy the Southampton Boat Show from 15-25 September.
-If you are staying in Hampshire, don’t miss the Round Hayling Island Race on 23 September – definitely a sight to see.
+Bright sunshine and a fresh sea air – that’s all you need to enjoy the Southampton Boat Show from 13-22 September.

 Our forest locations are perfectly placed to put you in the centre of all the fun, giving you a base to get out and explore the area.
 You don’t even need to leave the forest to enjoy a refreshing cycle ride through woodland trails, or to enjoy one last perfect summer’s picnic, listening to the children building dens while you relax with a book and a delicious scone layered in jam and clotted cream.